jthieffry/asaca-notes/Global DNS.md

 * Any record that fails the health check wont be returned when queried.
 * Multivalue improves availability.
 It is NOT a replacement for load balancing.

+## R53 Weighted Routing
+* Used for simple load balancing or testing new software versions.
+* Each entry for the same record (ex. www) is assigned a weight.
+* Each record is returned based on its record weight vs the total weight.
+* For ex.
+3 www records with weight 40 40 and 20.
+The first www is returned 40% of the time.
+* If weight = 0, it is not returned.
+Unless all entries are 0.
+* If a chosen record is unhealthy according to checks, the process selection is repeated until one healthy record is chosen.